Mission

 Sam La Rocca

-Sam is the Co-Director of Sunrise Project Australia.
-He brings over twenty-five years experience building people powered movements for a socially just and ecologically sane world.
+Sam is the Executive Director of The Sunrise Project Inc. He brings over twenty-five years experience building people powered movements for a socially just and ecologically sane world.
 Sam holds a multidisciplinary degree in environmental science, and while completing his first class honours thesis on grassroots mobilisation, he co-founded activist education outfit The Change Agency to deliver social movement education, campaign strategy and organising training programs to community groups around Australia and internationally.
 He’s worked as a senior political advisor in federal parliament and led highly successful electoral campaigns.
 He has facilitated movement-wide processes for the Climate Action Network Australia and Friends of the Earth International’s Asia Pacific Region; and he has a strong interest in building powerful networks to catalyse system change.

 Marijke van Liemt